Episodic video game: Single-player episodic gaming

 Dimps and Sonic Team created the episodic video game, Sonic the Hedgehog 4 for various formats, the first episode of which was released in October 2010, with Episode 2 released in May 2012.
 A third episode was planned, but was canceled.

 Joey Drew Studios Inc. released Chapter 1 of the horror game ‘’Bendy and the Ink Machine‘’ for free on Game Jolt and itch.io in February 2017.
 There were four additional paid chapters.
 Chapter 2 released on Game Jolt itch.io and Steam (alongside Chapter 1 on Steam) in April 2017, Chapter 3 released in September 2017, Chapter 4 released in April 2018, and Chapter 5 was released as part of the complete edition in October 2018.

-Glowstick Entertainment created their first horror game ‘’Dark Deception‘’, releasing on Steam with Chapter 1 releasing in September 2018, Chapter 2 in January 2019, Chapter 3 in June 2019, Chapter 4 in September 2021, and Chapter 5 is scheduled to be released in 2026.
+Glowstick Entertainment created their first horror game ‘’Dark Deception‘’, releasing on Steam with Chapter 1 releasing in September 2018, Chapter 2 in January 2019, Chapter 3 in June 2019, Chapter 4 in September 2021, and Chapter 5 is scheduled to be released in 2026/2027.

-Mob Entertainment created their first horror game, ‘’Poppy Playtime‘’ releasing on Steam with Chapter 1 in October 2021, Chapter 2 in May 2022, Chapter 3 in January 2024, Chapter 4 in January 2025, And Chapter 5 being scheduled for 2026.
+Mob Entertainment created their first horror game, ‘’Poppy Playtime‘’ releasing on Steam with Chapter 1 in October 2021, Chapter 2 in May 2022, Chapter 3 in January 2024, Chapter 4 in January 2025, Chapter 5 being released in February 2026 & Chapter 6 Being Scheduled For 2027.

 Telltale's episodic adventure games inspired Roy and Ronen Gluzman to revive their popular Israeli video game franchise Piposh with a four-part 2019 entry.

 Deltarune is being released in an episodic format.
 The first two chapters of the game are available together as a free demo and were released in 2018 and 2021 respectively.
 The third and fourth chapters released in a paid format in 2025.
-The game's menu implies there will be seven chapters, however Toby Fox has only officially confirmed the first six.
+The fifth chapter was released in 2026 as a free update for those who already had purchased the last two chapters.
+The game's menu implies there will be seven chapters, as does the ending of Chapter 5 when playing on the "weird route."